11 Ways to Make Your Colorado Home More Energy Efficient -Part III

 11 Ways To Make Your Colorado Home More Energy Efficient -Part III

-If it’s been a while since you looked for a new washer, dryer, dishwasher, or refrigerator, then you might be surprised by how far they’ve come in terms of energy and water usage.
-Many appliances are now Energy Star certified, meaning they’re more energy-efficient and “green” than their traditional counterparts.
+Upgrade your appliances If it's been a while since you looked for a new washer, dryer, dishwasher, or refrigerator, then you might be surprised by how far they've come in terms of energy and water usage.
+Many appliances are now Energy Star certified, meaning they're more energy-efficient and "green" than their traditional counterparts.
 When the time comes to upgrade, take yourself online or to a showroom floor and look at how the replacement appliance measures up in terms of energy usage and cost, which can help you make an informed decision about whether spending a little more money now is going to lower your other bills for years to come.

 Tune up your furnace and air conditioning once a year

 This might be as simple as replacing the filters and as complicated as getting full service from a professional.
 Look at your furnace every fall and your air conditioner every spring to make sure your systems are performing at top efficiency, which will likely save you money.